Two killed in road accidents

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 FAISALABAD: Two persons were killed in separate road accidents here.
 According to police, Husnain (12) of Chak 227-RB was riding a motorcycle when he collided with another motorcycle coming from opposite direction.
-As a result, he died on the spot.
+As a result, he sustained severe head injury and died on the spot.
 In another accident, Ghulam Mustafa (27) of Chak 73-JB was riding a motorcycle on Jhang Road when he was hit by a speeding vehicle.
 He sustained injuries and was rushed to a hospital where he died.

 FAISALABAD: Two persons were killed in separate road accidents here.
 According to police, Husnain (12) of Chak 227-RB was riding a motorcycle when he collided with another motorcycle coming from opposite direction.
-As a result, he died on the spot.
+As a result, he sustained severe head injury and died on the spot.
 In another accident, Ghulam Mustafa (27) of Chak 73-JB was riding a motorcycle on Jhang Road when he was hit by a speeding vehicle.
 He sustained injuries and was rushed to a hospital where he died.